 The list of business processes can be hierarchical, allowing the organization to define both fine-grained SoD but also broader operational constraints.
-The organization can rapidly introduce new SoD constraints without needing to rebuild their role catalogue, since the SoD policy is based on business process that changes much less frequently.
+The organization can rapidly introduce new SoD constraints without needing to re-build their role catalogue, since the SoD policy is based on business process, which changes much less frequently.